Top 7 Myths About Biopsies and Cancer: Separating Fact from Fiction

 Many people fear biopsies because they think that the procedure will be painful and dangerous.
 However, most biopsies are relatively quick and involve minimal discomfort.
 While no medical surgery or medication is entirely without risk, the dangers associated with biopsies are minimal.

 Depending on the type of biopsy you need to undergo, your doctor might administer local anaesthesia to numb the targeted area, ensuring the procedure is as painless as possible.
-The procedure is done either in local anaesthesia or sedation so that no discomfort occurs.
-The doctor suggests an adequate cure and provides proper analysis after the procedure.
+The procedure is done either in local anaesthesia or in sedation so that no discomfort occurs.
+The doctor suggests adequate pain control and provides proper medication after the procedure so that there is no discomfort.
 Moreover, biopsies rarely cause complications like infections, bleeding, or scarring.

 Myth 2: If You Need a Biopsy, It Means You Have Cancer